dallaylaen/refutable-js/README.md

 ## Naming

-Less is more, and runtime assertions are really refutations.
+Less is more, and runtime assertions are actually  refutations.

 ## Contracts